rakheshster/PowerShell-GraphEasyPIM/README.md

 - Faster than Entra ID portal in my opinion.
 There is an initial delay as it pulls all the info, but after that it's pretty fast.
 - It always activates the role or group for the maximum allowed duration.
 - When selecting roles or groups, if the role or group is already active (and it's been active for more than 5 mins) it will deactivate and activate the role or group.
 Very useful when you can see a role or group activation is going to expire soon!
 - You can skip offering a reason, either via the `-SkipJustification` switch or pressing `ENTER` when asked for one.
-This will generate a random 12 character string.
+This will set the reason as "need for work".
 - You can provide a justification before hand via the `-Justification` switch, or by entering one when prompted and adding an asterisk `*` at the end.
 This will set the same justification for all other roles or groups enabled in that round.
 - The [Norton Commander](https://en.wikipedia.org/wiki/Norton_Commander)-ish TUI is a nice trip down memory lane. 🙂

+## Good to know
+- The first time you run one of these cmdlets it will open up a browser window to authenticate.
+But if you are already connected to Graph, this might not happen and the cmdlets may not work.
+Do a `Disconnect-MgGraph` and then try the cmdlets again.
+- The list of eligible PIM roles are cached for 30 mins.
+The list of eligible PIM groups are cached for 8 hours.
+The cmdlets can be run with the `-RefreshEligibleGroup` to force a refresh.
+- You might need to involve a Global Admin to do some consents on the `Microsoft Graph Command Line Tools` service principal.
+To do an admin consent on behalf of the organization, a Global Admin is required; but an Application Admin can do consent for themselves.
+This URL should help (replace `{tenantId}`): `https://login.microsoftonline.com/{tenantId}}/v2.0/adminconsent?client_id=14d82eec-204b-4c2f-b7e8-296a70dab67e&scope=RoleEligibilitySchedule.Read.Directory RoleEligibilitySchedule.ReadWrite.Directory RoleManagement.Read.Directory RoleManagement.Read.All RoleManagement.ReadWrite.Directory RoleAssignmentSchedule.ReadWrite.Directory RoleAssignmentSchedule.Remove.Directory PrivilegedEligibilitySchedule.Read.AzureADGroup PrivilegedEligibilitySchedule.ReadWrite.AzureADGroup PrivilegedAccess.Read.AzureADGroup PrivilegedAccess.ReadWrite.AzureADGroup RoleManagementPolicy.Read.AzureADGroup`

 ## Pre-requisite modules
 This modules depends upon the following.